-There exist certain statements which cast a negative impression on customers.
+There exist certain statements, which cast a negative impression on customers.
 As the agent-customer interaction can prove out to be the turning point from the business perspective, inbound call centres need to pay specific attention to ensure that the communication stays on the positive note.
-Considering that not many people are well-acquainted with the phrases that should be never said to customers, here is a list of top 5 statements which call centre agents should avoid saying at all costs.
+This is where the necessity to outsource to a known call centre outsourcing firm arises.
+Agents of call centre India and call centre UK are proficient enough to maintain your customers’ satisfaction.
+As not all agents are well-acquainted with the phrases that should be never said to customers, here is a list of top 5 statements which call centre agents should avoid saying at all costs.

 “I’m going on a break”

 There is no denial to the fact that agents might have to take necessary breaks but telling customers straightaway that they need a timeout and want to leave is the epitome of rudeness.
 Making the caller feel inconvenient should never be the objective and such statements only do that.
 Idyllically, the customers should get the same level of importance irrespective of the time at which they’ve called.